 With Android devices, this can easily be done by simply switching from the Wi-Fi network to the Data network.

-Go to the app settings (top right gear icon) and turn the Use TCP option on or off.
+Go to the app settings (top right gear icon) and select WireGuard as the default VPN protocol :

 - Try resetting your network settings: